-Click on image below to submit comments on the Purchasing section of the draft 2021 Ohio University Sustainability & Climate Action Plan
+Below is the Purchasing section of the draft 2021 Ohio University Sustainability & Climate Action Plan.
+Click on the image to view a document with clickable hyperlinks.

 Purchasing at Ohio University